Buildstarted/buildstarted.com/_posts/2010-08-13-update-settings-table-with-extension-methods.md

     }
 </code></pre>

-<p>Doing this also has the added benefit of making the Generic methods in the DataContext cleaner</p>
+Doing this also has the added benefit of making the Generic methods in the DataContext cleaner

 <pre><code>    public T Setting<T>(string Name) {
         var setting = Settings.SingleOrDefault(s => s.Name == Name);